Main Character List

 Many Americans wake up every day in pain.
 Quietly, they fight through their suffering and go on with their lives.

-Essentially, that’s the message of Paint Black.
+Essentially, that’s one of the central messages of Paint Black.

 Current events tied to the book's main theme